droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ## Metadata Annotations

-Metadata annotations provide compile-time information about Roelang programs.
+Metadata annotations provide compile-time information about Droelang programs.
 They are specified at the beginning of a file using the `@key value` syntax.

 ### Syntax